-An acquirer may exchange its share-based payment awards1 B56 (replacement awards) for awards held by employees of the acquiree.
+- An acquirer may exchange its share-based payment awards (replacement awards) for awards held by employees of the acquiree.
 Exchanges of share options or other share-based payment awards in conjunction with a business combination are accounted for as modifications of share-based payment awards in accordance with SLFRS 2 Share-based Payment.
-If the acquirer replaces the acquiree awards, either all or a portion of the market-based measure of the acquirer's replacement awards shall be included in measuring the consideration transferred in the business combination.
-Paragraphs B57- B62 provide guidance on how to allocate the market-based measure.
-However, in situations in which acquiree awards would expire as a consequence of a business combination and if the acquirer replaces those awards when it is not obliged to do so, all of the market-based measure of the replacement awards shall be recognised as remuneration cost in the post-combination financial statements in accordance with SLFRS 2.
-That is to say, none of the market-based measure of those awards shall be included in measuring the consideration transferred in the business combination.
+If the acquirer is obliged to replace the acquiree awards, either all or a portion of the market-based measure of the acquirer's replacement awards shall be included in measuring the consideration transferred in the business combination.
 The acquirer is obliged to replace the acquiree awards if the acquiree or its employees have the ability to enforce replacement.
-For example, for the purposes of applying this guidance, the acquirer is obliged to replace the acquiree's awards if replacement is required by:

-- (a) the terms of the acquisition agreement;

-- (b) the terms of the acquiree's awards; or

-- (c) applicable laws or regulations.
+For example, for the purposes of applying this requirement, the acquirer is obliged to replace the acquiree's awards if replacement is required by: - (a) the terms of the acquisition agreement; - (b) the terms of the acquiree's awards; or - (c) applicable laws or regulations.